onrirr/Omel/README.md

-# Fig
+# OMEL

-Fig (Familiar & Intiutive Grammar) is a minimal file format for creating simple and easy to understand configuration files heavily insipired by [TOML](https://toml.io/en/).
+OMEL (Onrir's Minimalistic Easy Language) is a minimal file format for creating simple and easy to understand configuration files heavily insipired by [TOML](https://toml.io/en/).
 It is extremely lightweight with the entirety of the parser coming under 200 lines and 4kb minified.

 ```
 port = 8000